Qumulo/docs/shift-to-s3.md

 * AWS credentials (access key ID and secret access key) with the following permissions:

+  * `s3:AbortMultipartUpload`

   * `s3:GetObject`

+  * `s3:PutObject`

   * `s3:ListBucket`

   For more information, see [Understanding and getting your AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the AWS General Reference

 ### Example IAM Policy
 In the following example, the IAM policy gives permission to read from and write to the `my-folder` folder in the `my-bucket`.
-This policy can give users the minimal set of permissions required to run Shift-From jobs.
-(Shift-To jobs require a less-restrictive policy.
-For more information and an example, see [Qumulo Shift for Amazon S3](https://care.qumulo.com/hc/en-us/articles/360053162273) in Qumulo Care.
+This policy can give users the permissions required to run Shift-To jobs.

 ```json
 {